-My mother just passed away in December 2019 and this will be the second Mother's Day that I can't call her or send a card.
-I am grateful to the ones close to me who considered that and reached out.
+My mother passed from this life into glory in December of 2018 and this will be the third Mother's Day that I can't call her or send a card.
+I am grateful to the ones close to me who considered that the first year without her and reached out.
 Will you be missing your mother too?
 I hope you have read what I shared about her and how she can challenge you to be a godly mother or grandmother.
 One of life’s greatest blessings is to have a godly mother.
 And, thus, one of the greatest gifts you can give your children is to be a godly mother.

 Concentrate on doing your best for God, work you won’t be ashamed of, laying out the truth plain and simple.
 Stay clear of pious talk that is only talk.
 Words are not mere words, you know.
 If they’re not backed by a godly life,